 While Australia lags in regulating unsafe ingredients, Europe leads the way.
-The latest ingredient to be regulated in Europe is benzalkonium chloride which is found commonly in hand sanitisers here in Australia.
-Why are Europe banning it?
+The latest ingredient to be regulated by ECHA in Europe is benzalkonium chloride which is found commonly in hand sanitisers here in Australia.
+Why are Europe considering banning it?

-Reported reactions to it include rashes, blisters and skin irritation, breathing difficulties, eye conditions, swollen lips, mouth or tongue and gastrointestinal injuries including inflammatory bowel disease.
+Reported reactions to it include rashes, skin irritation, breathing difficulties, eye conditions and symptoms related to asthma (1).

 Benzalkonium chloride is part of the group of ingredients called QUATS or quaternary ammonium compounds.
 There are hundreds of them, chemicals with different names and acronyms making it difficult to know if you’re unwittingly using them or not.
 They are commonly found in household products like toilet cleaners, disinfectant wipes and in laundry sanitisers.
 They are also found in a vast range of personal products such as anti-bacterial soaps, antiseptics, contact lens solution, hand wash and sanitiser – all products that you may use on a regular basis.

-QUATS have been banned by the European Union for use in body and hand products with benzalkonium chloride in particular banned from all products used on the skin or food surfaces.
-The US have also commenced studies into possible respiratory issues and have banned it for use in schools.
+QUATS are stringently regulated by the European Union for use in body and hand products (2) with benzalkonium chloride in particular under review for all products used on the skin or food surfaces.
+The US has also commenced studies into possible respiratory issues and is monitoring use of them in schools.